transimmanence/transimmanence/concepts/1-core-principles/non-duality.md

 On the other hand, transimmanent non-duality differs from *all* of these Vedantic schools.
 It's *not* about defining the ultimate nature of reality (whether it's Brahman or something else).
 It's *not* about establishing a specific metaphysical system.
 It's *not* about achieving a particular state of liberation or union with a divine being.
 Instead, it's about *understanding and embodying the implications of interconnectedness and impermanence in our everyday lives* through focusing on the dynamic interplay of diverse phenomena.

+**Agnosticism and Pragmatic Focus:**

+Transimmanence takes an agnostic stance towards ultimate metaphysical questions, such as the existence of a single ultimate substance like Brahman.
+This is not a rejection of such inquiries, but rather a strategic bracketing of questions that are, for the purposes of this framework, considered "out-of-scope".
+This approach is motivated by several key considerations:

+* **Avoiding Metaphysical Complexity:** When a philosophical system posits a definitive metaphysical claim, it often entails a host of other ontological and cosmological commitments (e.g., karma, reincarnation, the nature of the soul).
+While these ideas can be profound and meaningful, they also introduce a significant degree of complexity and abstraction.
+* **Focusing on the Present:** Transimmanence is primarily concerned with *this life*, *this experience*, *this unfolding*.
+It prioritizes addressing the immediate, concrete challenges and opportunities of the present moment, rather than engaging in speculative debates about ultimate reality.
+* **Pragmatic Orientation:** The agnostic stance reflects a pragmatic orientation.
+The focus is on *what works*, on cultivating ways of being and acting that promote well-being, compassion, and understanding, *regardless* of one's metaphysical beliefs.
+* **Epistemic Humility:** Transimmanence recognizes the limits of human understanding, particularly when it comes to ultimate questions.
+By refraining from definitive claims about the nature of ultimate reality, it embraces a stance of humility and openness to the mystery of existence.

+This agnostic and pragmatic focus is not a dismissal of metaphysical inquiry, but a strategic decision to prioritize *direct experience*, *ethical action*, and *skillful means* in navigating the unfolding.
+It allows transimmanence to be a broadly applicable framework, accessible to individuals with diverse metaphysical beliefs (or no metaphysical beliefs at all).
+It is, ultimately, a commitment to *living the questions*, rather than *seeking definitive answers*.

 **Interdependent Origination (Pratītyasamutpāda):**

 The Buddhist concept of *Interdependent Origination* (also known as *Dependent Arising* or *Pratītyasamutpāda*) provides a powerful framework for understanding transimmanent non-duality.
 This principle states that all phenomena arise in dependence upon other phenomena.
 Nothing exists independently, in isolation, or with an inherent, fixed self-nature.
 Everything is interconnected, constantly changing, and in a state of dynamic flux.